Karl Urban

 A still from Hangman

-In 2019, the TV series based on Garth Ennis's comic "The Boys" was launched, where Urban played the lead role of Billy Butcher, the leader of a group of people seeking revenge on out-of-control superheroes (who, in the "The Boys" universe, are not the kind and just characters they are usually portrayed as).
+In 2019, the TV series based on Garth Ennis's comic "The Boys" launched, with Urban playing the lead role of Billy Butcher, the leader of a group seeking revenge on out-of-control superheroes (who, in "The Boys" universe, aren't the kind and just characters they're usually portrayed as).

 Karl Urban in The Boys